2022 Texas elections

-The 2022 Texas elections were held on November 8, 2022.
+Elections were held in Texas on November 8, 2022.
 Primary elections were held on March 1, with runoffs held on May 24 for primary candidates who did not receive a majority of the vote.

-All of the states' executive offices were up for election, as well as all seats of the Texas Legislature and all thirty-eight seats in the United States House of Representatives, two of which were apportioned to the state following the 2020 redistricting cycle based on data from the 2020 census.
+All of the states' executive offices were up for election, as well as all seats of the Texas Legislature and all 38 seats in the United States House of Representatives, an additional two of which were apportioned to the state following the 2020 redistricting cycle based on data from the 2020 census.